Aldershot, Queensland: Geography

 The Bruce Highway passes through from south to north-west.
+The North Coast railway line forms part of the southern boundary and then passes through the locality and town from south to north.
+Aldershot railway station is an abandoned railway station on the line (25.4631°S 152.6653°E).

 Saltwater Creek, a tributary of the Mary River, runs through the locality from west to east, passing south of the town.
-The North Coast railway line forms part of the southern boundary and then passes through the locality and town from south to north.

 History

 The Queensland Smelting Company named the town after Aldershot in England.
 The company was established in England in 1888 and in 1893 built a smelter in the area.
 The smelter operated until 1906, when it was relocated to North Queensland to be closer to the mining areas.

 Aldershot Post Office opened on 1 September 1892 and closed around 1920.

-A primary school opened in Aldershot in 1894.
-It appears to have closed by 1911, when tenders were called to relocate the school buildings to Maryborough West and the teacher's residence to Gayndah.
+Aldershot State School opened in 1894.
+It had closed by 1911, when tenders were called to relocate the school buildings to Maryborough West and the teacher's residence to Gayndah.